Mako88/dxx-rebirth-installer/README.md

 9. Add d*x-rebirth-retro.ico files from the include folder to include folders in the respective Rebirth folders in C:\DXX-Rebirth

-10. Add Shareware files from the include folder to include folders in the respective Rebirth folders in C:\DXX-Rebirth
+10. Add Shareware files from the include folder to include folders in the respective Rebirth folders in C:\DXX-Rebirth (not in a subfolder)

-11. Add patch files from the include folder to an include folder in the D1 Rebirth folder in C:\DXX-Rebirth
+11. Add patch files from the include folder to an include folder in the D1 Rebirth folder in C:\DXX-Rebirth (not in a subfolder)

 12. (If changing Rebirth version) Replace all instances of the old version number with the new version number in the .iss file.